So let’s start with my standard git configuration. I’ll start with the whole file (well only the interesting bits) and then break down each piece.

 ff = merge --ff-only

-I use git mrg for when I really really want to make a merge commit: --no-ff forces a merge commit even if it could fast-forward and --edit drops me into the editor for the commit message.
+I use git mrg for when I absolutely want to make a merge commit: --no-ff forces a merge commit even if it could fast-forward and --edit drops me into the editor for the commit message.

 Similarly, I use git ff when I think I should be able to fast-forward.
 I really like having control over what Git is doing and I despise random merge commits in my history.
 It’s partly an aesthetic thing, but it’s mostly about going back through those commits - programming should be a craft, not something that is done sloppily.